This post may contain affiliate links. See our affiliate disclaimer here.

-Another great solution for extra RV sleeping space is the Luck Live Pull Out Futon.
+Another great solution for extra RV sleeping space is a Futon.
 At just over 50 inches wide, this tiny futon will fit in almost any RV or camper.

 This futon is also super practical for RV living with washable cushions and a storage box at bottom that can hold sheets and other items.
 There are also additional storage compartments in the armrest.